 Which style of seed starter tray you choose is ultimately up to you.

 Bio-degradable cell inserts are great, and make transplanting easy as the entire 'cell' is simply transplanted directly into a larger container or into the garden, and the tray material bio-degrades.
-They do need to be replaced yearly though and have a tendency to develop mold easier then plastic cell trays do.
+They do need to be replaced yearly, though, and tend to develop mold more easily than plastic cell trays do.

-Plastic seed starter trays are mostly re-usable, especially the more rigid plastic celled trays.
-The seedlings can be slightly harder to remove from the trays at transplanting time though, and you may need to use a butter knife, or spoon handle to help loosens the sides of the individual cells.
+Plastic seed starter trays are mostly reusable, especially the more rigid plastic celled trays.
+The seedlings can be slightly harder to remove from the trays at transplanting time, though, and you may need to use a butter knife or spoon handle to help loosen the sides of the individual cells.

-Never pull on the seedling stems to try and remove the cell from the tray as you will most probably damage the plant!
+Never pull on the seedling stems to try to remove the cell from the tray, as you will most probably damage the plant!

 Additional accessories for your seed trays

 Consider these accessories when starting and growing seedlings indoors.
-They make life a whole lot easier, and increase your chances of success!
-If you have to pick just one of them, I will always recommend grow lights be the first upgrade to your indoor seedlings!
+They make life a whole lot easier and increase your chances of success!
+If you have to pick just one of them, I will always recommend grow lights as the first upgrade to your indoor seedlings!

-- LED Grow Lights- specially designed lights to provide the proper amount of lights seedlings require to prevent growth issues.
+- LED Grow Lights- specially designed lights to provide the proper amount of light seedlings require to prevent growth issues.

 - Heat Mats- help by keeping soil temperatures consistently warm, speeding up and aiding in germination rates.

-- Base Trays- provide drainage for trays with drainage holes, and allow you to water your seedlings from below.
-Tis can help prevent disease and pest problems!
+- Base Trays - provide drainage for trays with drainage holes, and allow you to water your seedlings from below.
+This can help prevent disease and pest problems!

 The Best Seed Starting Trays For Beginner Gardeners